-My journey started on September 17, 2015.
+My cancer journey started on September 17, 2015.
 The day I got the first mammogram.
 When the technician caught me looking at the screen during the test and quickly moved the monitor out of my view I knew.
 I knew something wasn’t right.
 She wasn’t qualified to tell me, but her actions didn’t comfort me.
 I opted to get the test results by email and was promised them in 24 hours.
 When that didn’t happen, I began to worry.
-It was Friday, and I had to wait until Monday to contact someone.
+It was already Friday afternoon, and I had to wait until Monday to contact someone.
 It took a couple of days before someone finally talked to me.
 I was told I needed to come back for an ultrasound.

+I got the results in the mail after I made the appointment.
 Doctors always tell you to not go to the internet for information, but when you send letters with words, people don’t understand that is your natural instinct.
 The letter also had conflicting information.
 I didn’t know what was found.
 I just read that I had dense breast.
 What I learned later a mass was found in my first mammogram two years prior that had been growing.
 It wasn’t identified as cancer the first time.
 So now I had to go back for an ultrasound of my breast that is supposed to get a better picture of what was going on.

-They finally called my name, and the test was performed, and the technician was having trouble sending the test to the doctor.
+They finally called my name, and the test was performed, and the technician was having trouble sending the test to the doctor to review.
 She left and eventually came back to tell me they wanted me to have a biopsy.
 The doctor who reviewed it never came in.
 I’m not even sure she or he was in the building.
 There were so many questions to be asked.
 And this person couldn’t offer me anything.
 She gave me a disk with my images on it wished me luck because I now had to go somewhere else.
 I walked out of the office in tears.
 My fears are coming true.
 I called my primary physician who then directed me to a hospital better equipped to deal with me.
 I scheduled the biopsy for November 2, 2015.
 This wasn’t a smooth process either.
-It took the time to get my images from that other place.
+It took time to get my images from that other place.

 November 2, 2015, finally arrived, and again I went alone.
-I knew I wouldn’t be told anything that day.
+I knew I wouldn’t find out anything that day.
 The new doctor’s office had volunteers to sit with you during the biopsy.
 She held my hand and talked to me to try and make me feel comfortable.
 I appreciate that she was there.
 I walked out of there still trying to be optimistic, but I feel like they all knew what it was.
 The biopsy was just to confirm it.